Understand the Principles of Good Design

 - Choose the correct surface elements.
 What signals do you place along the way to make the user’s journey as fluid as possible and help users choose the right path through the features?
 What aesthetic choices do you need to make to increase users’ emotional attachment to the app?
 What visual elements can reward users for accomplishing their goals?

 As you proceed along your journey, you’re going to learn how to think “deep.”
 We take you through the process we just outlined and give you practical exercises along the way that you can use in your own app design and development.
 Together, we apply that process to The Motivator to show how deep thinking can convert it from something that just looks great to something that actually is great.
-By the end, you’ll have the tools you need to design your own great working apps—for Einstein Analytics, but also for any other kind of app platform.
+By the end, you’ll have the tools you need to design your own great working apps—for Tableau CRM, but also for any other kind of app platform.

 Let’s get going.